ax-llm/ax/README.md

 <img width="860" alt="shapes at 24-03-31 00 05 55" src="https://github.com/dosco/llm-client/assets/832235/0f0306ea-1812-4a0a-9ed5-76cd908cd26b">

 Efficient type-safe prompts are auto-generated from a simple signature.
-A prompt signature is made of a `"task description" inputField:type "field desription" -> outputField:type"`.
+A prompt signature is made of a `"task description" inputField:type "field description" -> outputField:type"`.
 The idea behind prompt signatures is based off work done in the "Demonstrate-Search-Predict" paper.
 You can have multiple input and output fields.

 ## LLM's Supported